Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning: Abstract

 \section{Abstract}

-Despite the great development of multirobot technologies, efficiently and collaboratively exploring an unknown environment is still a big challenge.
-In this paper, we propose AIM-Mapping, a Asymmetric InforMation Enhanced Mapping framework.
-The framework fully utilizes the privilege information in the training process to help construct the environment representation as well as the supervised signal in an asymmetric actor-critic training framework.
-Specifically, privilege information is used to evaluate the exploration performance through an asymmetric feature representation module and a mutual information evaluation module.
-The decision-making network uses the trained feature encoder to extract structure information from the environment and combines it with a topological map constructed based on geometric distance.
-Utilizing this kind of topological map representation, we employ topological graph matching to assign corresponding boundary points to each robot as long-term goal points.
-We conduct experiments in real-world-like scenarios using the Gibson simulation environments.
-It validates that the proposed method, when compared to existing methods, achieves great performance improvement. ~\\
+Despite significant advancements in multirobot technologies, efficiently and collaboratively exploring an unknown environment remains a major challenge.
+In this paper, we propose AIM-Mapping, an Asymmetric InforMation enhanced Mapping framework based on deep reinforcement learning.
+The framework fully leverages the privileged information to help construct the environmental representation as well as the supervised signal in an asymmetric actor-critic training framework.
+Specifically, privileged information is used to evaluate exploration performance through an asymmetric feature representation module and a mutual information evaluation module.
+The decision-making network employs the trained feature encoder to extract structural information of the environment and integrates it with a topological map constructed based on geometric distance.
+By leveraging this topological map representation, we apply topological graph matching to assign corresponding boundary points to each robot as long-term goal points.
+We conduct experiments in both iGibson simulation environments and real-world scenarios.
+The results demonstrate that the proposed method achieves significant performance improvements compared to existing approaches.